-CFD trading is a term used in trading markets referring to Contract of Difference, which is the agreement between two entities to exchange the entry and exit process of a trade.
-The contract of difference mirrors the underlying asset making it a trade-able instrument.
+CFD trading is a term used in trading markets referring to Contract For Difference, which is the agreement between two entities to exchange the entry and exit process of a trade.
+The contract for difference mirrors the underlying asset making it a tradeable instrument.
 Therefore as a CFD trader, you will make a profit or loss when the underlying asset moves in relation to the position you take even though you do not own the actual asset.

 CFD trading is often a contract between clients and brokers.
 You do not have to buy or own the underlying instrument, and you just trade on what you expect to be its price movement.
-With CFD trading you can profit from falling prices by either selling or offsetting potential losses in value of your investment by hedging your portfolio.
+With CFD trading, you can profit from falling prices by either selling or offsetting potential losses in your investment by hedging your portfolio.
 You can find so many markets to trade and CFD allows you access a higher level of exposure in trading.
-You can deal with CFD is shares, currencies, commodities, Forex, indices and many more.
-(Check out our review of one of the leading CFD trading software Plus500)
+You can deal with CFD is shares, currencies, commodities, forex, indices and many more.

 How CFD Trading Works